kokobd/v2ray-network/README.md

 Steps:

 Enable nix flakes.
-Add this line to your `configuration.nix` file
+Add this line to your `configuration.nix` file, then run `sudo nixos-rebuild switch`
 ```
 nix.settings.experimental-features = [ "nix-command" "flakes" ];
 ```

-Switch to the root user, and change to `/etc` directory
+Switch to the root user, and change to `/etc`
 ```sh
 sudo su
 cd /etc